-Raspberry Pi is an amazing little computer that can be used as a complete XBMC media center solution with the right software and accessories.
+Raspberry Pi is an amazing little computer that can be used as a complete XBMC (Kodi) entertainment center solution with the right software and accessories.

 To complete this tutorial, you will need to buy the following components

-The total price for the computer is about $75, plus $23 for the remote control (Flirc), for a total of $98.
+The total price for the computer is about $88, plus $23 for the remote control (Flirc), for a total of $111.
 However, you may have most of the required accessories at home already.

 You can also unlock MPEG-2 and VC-1 decoding by purchasing a license from the foundation’s online store.

-For example, in the time it took for the official case that I ordered to arrive, I was able to build a case from LEGO bricks with my kids.
+For example, in the time it took for the official case that I ordered to arrive couple years ago, I built a case from LEGO bricks with my kids.

 Building your own case can add more fun to this project, so I’d recommend you try this as well.
 If you build a case from LEGOs, just remember that the base size is 13 bricks by 9 bricks.